Tonantzintla/Documentation/docs/staff/guidelines.md

 :::danger Important

-Breaking any rule, will get you immediately removed from the team and banned as well in some cases.
+Breaking any rule, will get you <ins>[striked](https://docs.sirius.menu/staff/support/strikes)</ins> and depending on the severity of the rule, you may be removed from the team.

 :::